Yasmin Levy: Other roles

-Levy is a goodwill ambassador for the charity Children of Peace.
+In 2008, she was appointed Goodwill Ambassador for Children of Peace, a UK-based charity fighting to alleviate the plight of all children caught up in the Israeli-Palestinian war.

 Accolades

 In 2006, Levy was nominated in the "Culture Crossing" category for the fRoots / BBC Radio 3 World Music Awards.

-In 2008 Levy's work earned her the Anna Lindh Euro-Mediterranean Foundation Award for promoting cross-cultural dialogue between musicians from three cultures.
+In 2006, Levy's work earned her the Anna Lindh Euro-Mediterranean Foundation Award for promoting cross-cultural dialogue between musicians from three cultures.

+Levy’s original composition, “Me Voy,” won the 2008 USA Songwriting Competition for the best world music song.